Causal inference for N-of-1 trials: Basic scenario

 \subsection{Data generating mechanism for the outcome}

 We assume that the outcome $Y_{k}$ is measured at each $k$, and that $Y_{k}$ is generated according to the following structural equation

 with $f^Y$ being a function that does not change across time.
-Further, $U$ represents an unmeasured exogenous random variable with distribution $F_U$, and $\bar{\varepsilon}$ is a set of unmeasured i.i.d.\ variables drawn from a distribution $F_{\varepsilon}$ that does not vary over time.
+Further, $U$ represents an unmeasured exogenous random variable with distribution $F_U$, and $\bar{\varepsilon}=(\varepsilon_1,...,\varepsilon_t)$ is a vector of exogenous unmeasured i.i.d.\ variables drawn from a distribution $F_{\varepsilon}$ that does not vary over time.
+To simplify the presentation, we describe the setting where $Y_k$ is discrete, but our reasoning can be easily adapted to the continuous case.
 Thus, we are assuming that the outcome variable measured at time $k$ is fully determined by three quantities: 1) the treatment received by the individual at time $k$, 2) the state of the variable $U$ for the individual, and 3) the instance of the noise variable $\varepsilon_{k}$ for the individual.
 In particular, we are excluding that $\mathbf{Z}$ has a direct effect on $Y_k$ and that the states of $A_k$, $Y_k$ and $\varepsilon_{k}$ have an effect on the outcome at a later point in time.
 We will elaborate more on the interpretation and assumptions of this causal model in the next section.